Russian Empire: State Duma

 The Duma of the Empire or Imperial Duma (Gosudarstvennaya Duma), which formed the lower house of the Russian parliament, consisted (since the ukaz of 2 June 1907) of 442 members, elected by an exceedingly complicated process.
 The membership was manipulated as to secure an overwhelming majority of the wealthy (especially the landed classes) and also for the representatives of the Russian peoples at the expense of the subject nations.
 Each province of the empire, except Central Asia, returned a certain number of members; added to which were those returned by several large cities.
 The members of the Duma were chosen by electoral colleges and these, in their turn, were elected by assemblies of the three classes: landed proprietors, citizens, and peasants.
 In these assemblies the wealthiest proprietors sat in person while the lesser proprietors were represented by delegates.
 The urban population was divided into two categories according to taxable wealth and elected delegates directly to the college of the governorates.
 The peasants were represented by delegates selected by the regional subdivisions called volosts.
 Workmen were treated in a special manner, with every industrial concern employing fifty hands electing one or more delegates to the electoral college.

 In the college itself, the voting for the Duma was by secret ballot and a simple majority carried the day.
 Since the majority consisted of conservative elements (the landowners and urban delegates), the progressives had little chance of representation at all, save for the curious provision that one member at least in each government was to be chosen from each of the five classes represented in the college.
-That the Duma had any radical elements was mainly due to the peculiar franchise enjoyed by the seven largest towns — Saint Petersburg, Moscow, Kyiv, Odesa, Riga, and the Polish cities of Warsaw and Łódź.
+That the Duma had any radical elements was mainly due to the peculiar franchise enjoyed by the seven largest towns — Saint Petersburg, Moscow, Kiev, Odessa, Riga, and the Polish cities of Warsaw and Łódź.
 These elected their delegates to the Duma directly, and though their votes were divided (on the basis of taxable property) in such a way as to give the advantage to wealth, each returned the same number of delegates.